How to Save “Inspect Element” Changes Permanently

 Step 4: Write your user script

-Start with the default template provided by Tampermonkey.
-You will need to customize the header part to ensure your script runs on the desired website.
+Start with the default template from Tampermonkey.
+You need to customize the header part to make sure your script works on the website you want.

-Here’s a basic setup if you’re trying to change the background color of example.com:
+The following is a sample script header if you’re trying to change the background color of example.com:

 // ==UserScript==